Didactics

 • Clinicopathologic Conferences: Collaborate with faculty and specialists from other disciplines to delve into complex clinical cases.

-• Journal Club Discussions: Critically appraise scientific literature alongside faculty and peers, fostering your research and evaluation skills and staying abreast new developments.
+• Journal Club Discussions: Critically appraise scientific literature alongside faculty and peers, fostering research and evaluation skills and staying abreast new developments.

 • Core Didactic Sessions: Learn from our faculty during live sessions or from national speakers via recorded ACR lectures to explore rheumatology core topics, both for building clinical diagnostic skills and to ace your board preparations.